google/blockly-samples/codelabs/custom_generator/custom_generator.md

 - Function definition and use.
 - Initialization and cleanup.
 - Injecting additional functions and variables.
+- Handling comments.

 Blockly ships with five language generators: Python, Dart, JavaScript, PHP, and Lua.
-You can find the language generators and block generators in the `generators` directory.
+You can find the language generators and block generators in the [generators directory](https://github.com/google/blockly/tree/master/generators).